virtualsquare/virtualsquare.github.io/status.md

 #### in Debian stable
   * libexecs (move to virtualsquare team)

-### Removal of obsolete debhelper compat 5 and 6
-	* fuse-umfuse-ext2

 ### vdeplug4
 Note: still in experimental, waiting to be promoted to unstable.